wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-user-accounts-licenses-microsoft-365/includes/3-create-user-accounts.md

 New-MsolUser –UserPrincipalName PattiF@Adatum.onmicrosoft.com –DisplayName “Patti Fernandez” – FirstName “Patti” –LastName “Fernandez” –UsageLocation “US” –LicenseAssignment “Adatum: ENTERPRISEPREMIUM”
 ```

+## **Exercise – Interactive demonstration**

+Select the following link to complete an interactive demonstration titled: [Create a user account for Adatum's Enterprise Administrator](https://edxinteractivepage.blob.core.windows.net/edxpages/MS-100/M2-L1-E2-T1/index.html?azure-portal=true).

+This simulation guides you through the steps to create a Microsoft 365 user account and assign it the Global Administrator role.
+This demonstration is centered around the fictitious Adatum Corporation.
+You will create a user account for the equally fictitious Holly Dickson, who is Adatum's new Enterprise Administrator.
+You will then assign Holly the Microsoft 365 Global Administrator role.

 ## Knowledge check

 Choose the best response for the following question.
 Then select “Check your answers.”

+## Multiple Choice
+As the Enterprise Administrator for Contoso, you're configuring Contoso's Microsoft 365 tenant.
+Your plan is to provision and manage your user accounts by synchronizing Microsoft 365 with Contoso's on-premises Active Directory.
+What tool can you use to synchronize on-premises Active Directory objects with Azure AD in Microsoft 365?
+( ) Active Directory Federation Services
+(x) Azure AD Connect
+( ) Users and Computer's snap-in